 How Little People UK will use the information about you

 The information about yourself (e.g. name, date of birth, gender, dwarfism condition) and your family will be used to:

-Your contact details (e.g. address, phone, email) will be used to:
+The contact details about yourself (e.g. address, phone, email) and your family will be used to: